-On May 14, 2020, we issued (i) 22,936 shares of common stock to each of those directors electing to receive the equity award and (ii) 22,936 deferred stock units to each of those directors electing to defer the equity award, both of which had a value of \$100,000, based on the closing stock price for our common stock on such day.
-Mrs. Merrill elected to defer the receipt of this unrestricted stock award.
-Mr. Hartmeier was granted 9,259 fully vested shares of common stock on November 11, 2020 with a value of \$58,333, representing a pro-rated equity grant for his board service from his date of appointment (October 1, 2020) through the date of our 2021 annual meeting.
+On May 13, 2021, we issued (i) 10,417 shares of common stock to each of those directors electing to receive the equity award and (ii) 10,417 deferred stock units to each of those directors electing to defer the equity award, both of which had a value of \$100,000, based on the closing stock price for our common stock on that date.
+Mr. Hartmeier and Ms. Zalotrawala elected to defer the receipt of this unrestricted stock award.